A Universal Quantum Certainty Relation for Arbitrary Number of Observables

 \section{Complementarity Relation for Quantum Coherence}

-The coherence of a quantum state is intrinsically dependent on the reference basis.
-We shall show that, by the majorization lattice properties, a complementarity relation for quantum coherence can be derived, which characterizes how much can the coherence with respect to one basis be, given a state has a high measure of coherence with respect to another basis.
+Quantum coherence, stemming from the superposition principle, is a fundamental feature of quantum physics.
+Exploring the interrelations between uncertainty and coherence is significant and has been discussed in various contexts \cite{LS17Q, SY21C}.
+We demonstrate that, using a vectorial measure, the uncertainty is identical to coherence for pure states.
+It is also shown that, by the majorization lattice properties, a complementarity relation for quantum coherence can be derived, which characterizes how much can the coherence with respect to one basis be, given a state has a high measure of coherence with respect to another basis.